 1 Thessalonians 1

 A riot had run Paul out of Thessalonica.
 He left a handful of new believers in a hostile city and worried for weeks whether they would survive.
 This is the letter of a man who found out they did - likely the earliest of his we still have.
-It opens not with rebuke but with thanks.
+It opens with thanks.
 He remembers them without ceasing for three things braided together: your work of faith, and labour of love, and patience of hope in our Lord Jesus Christ (v.
-3).3
+3).

 Tap any highlighted phrase to jump to the commentary that unpacks it.